nyergler/nyergler.github.io/content/posts/2005-09-22-upcoming-event-gnome-boston-summit.md

     and once you discover content, how do you remix it? what can we do to make Gnome a killer remix platform?
   </li>
   <li>
-    beyond remix, what about “original” creation that uses parts or influences from other works — what does a <span class="caps">UI</span> for that look like?
+    beyond remix, what about “original” creation that uses parts or influences from other works — what does a UI for that look like?
   </li>
   <li>
     we’ve got this embedded metadata, what should we be doing to leverage it?